mildjester/gits/README.md

 ```

 # Recommend
-If you set follow alias, you can use git
+If you set follow alias, you can use git command without thinking.
 ```
 alias git="/path-to-gits.sh/gits.sh"
 ```